 - 1. Go to Settings. - 2.
 Touch Key Programmer.
 A list of programmable buttons displays. - 3.
 Select the button to remap. - 4.
-Touch the BUTTON REMAPPING, the SHORTCUT, or the TRIGGERS tabs to list the available functions, applications, and triggers. - 5.
+Touch the BUTTON REMAPPING tab or the SHORTCUT tab that lists the available functions and applications. - 5.
 Touch a function or application shortcut to map to the button.